13+ Overseas Entry (all years)

 2018 and 2019 entrants:

 We often find that candidates from overseas apply slightly later than those who are schooled in the UK.
-It is still possible to gain a place at Radley for either 2018 or 2019, but competition is very tough and a boy should be of scholarship standard.
+It is still possible to gain a place at Radley for 2019, but competition is very tough and a boy should be of scholarship standard.
 Please review our scholarship section and, if you think your son is a strong candidate, simply follow the instructions on those pages for entry – the system for overseas scholarship applicants is exactly the same as for UK candidates.
 We would be delighted to hear from you.

 Overseas applications: General summary for 2020 onwards:

 Below is a guide on how we address overseas applications if you have not registered your son.
 We very much welcome applicants from overseas and the entry porcess is very similar to that of UK applicants but the deadlines are slightly later in order to make this an easier process for those who are unfamiliar with the UK system.

 If you have not yet made an enquiry, please order a prospectus online or contact our office giving us your son’s name, date of birth, parents’ contact details (including email) and we will automatically be added to our Open Entry Enquiry List and we will send you the Entry Form as soon as the process opens.
 There is no fee payable at this stage.